LavinLab/Spacers-Public/README.md

 2. Open the project in Unity 2021+
 3. Build for your desired platform
 4. Play and defend the galaxy!

 ## 🧑‍🚀 About LavinLab
 We’re a small indie team of three developers passionate about retro games, ethical design, and creative experimentation.

 📧 Contact us: lavinlab@mail.ru

+## 📄 License
+This project is released under the Custom License.
+Feel free to use, modify, and distribute it in accordance with the license terms.